 - Here's another article that explores ways of avoiding the Masquerade Paradox.

-- Danny Phantom: The eponymous hero seems to have no problem with every single non-human recurring enemy retaining knowledge of his identity; luckily few of them thought to actually use this against him.
-While protecting his own identity is understandable, keeping information from the public or authorities seems less so.
-The only one given a reason is Vlad Masters (also a half-ghost, under the name Vlad Plasmius); he and Danny keep each other's Secret Identities secret because if one of them revealed the other's identity, the other would return the favor.
-As Danny pointed, if he got exposed, his friends and family would support him, and his helping people would make him a hero to the public.
+- Danny Phantom: The eponymous hero wants to keep his identity a secret, for reasons which are in many cases quite rational.
+However, he seems to have no problem with every single non-human recurring enemy retaining knowledge of his identity; few of them think to actually use this against him, for reasons which are somewhat unclear.
+The only one given a reason is Vlad Masters (who is also a half-ghost, under the name Vlad Plasmius); he and Danny keep each other's Secret Identities secret because if one of them revealed the other's identity, the other would return the favor.
+As Danny pointed out, if he got exposed, his friends and family would support him, and his helping people would make him a hero to the public, so he's willing to accept it to some degree if it's absolutely unavoidable.
 Vlad, who has no allies and who amassed his fortune by using his powers for crime, would have no such luck.
-Episodes like "Reality Trip" and "The Finale" prove Danny right.
+Episodes like "Reality Trip" and "Phantom Planet" prove Danny right.